 The Master of Arts in criminal justice is designed to provide students with a broad understanding of the criminal justice system, social control and the nature of crime, in addition to developing and improving skills necessary to critically assess criminal justice problems and develop meaningful responses to these problems.
 The program also provides students with the skills to conduct applied research and evaluation, as well as the ability to understand empirical scholarly publications.
 The program prepares students for leadership roles in the field of criminal justice and the pursuit of criminal justice doctoral studies.
 The program allows a person to be either a full-time or part-time student.
-A full-time student can complete the program in one year, while a part-time student should be able to complete the program in two or three years.
+The program is available as a blend of land-based and online courses.
+A full-time student can complete the program in one year.
+A student can also complete the program entirely online in two years.